glpi-project/doc/source/modules/configuration/general/assistance.rst

    Example: 5 minutes shows 5, 10, 15, 20, ..., 55, 60.

--  **Default file size limit imported by the mails receiver** Maximum size of files to allow to import by the mail collector.
+-  **Default file size limit imported by the mails receiver** Maximum size of files to allow to import by the receiver.
    This should be adjusted along with the maximum file size option on the `management tab <management.html>`_ and the `max_upload_size` PHP directive.

 -  **Default heading when adding a document to a ticket**